Henry Dana

-Dana was responsible for a massacre at Snowy River on 16 Dec 1846 against where 15 Tatungalung or Krauatungulung were murdered.
+Dana was responsible for a massacre at Snowy River on 16 December 1846, where 15 Tatungalung or Krauatungulung were murdered.
 According to historian A.G.L.
-Shaw the number killed was between 15 and 23.
+Shaw, the number killed was between 15 and 23.

-When the Gold Rush began in Victoria in 1851, the Native Police Corps was the only organised government force in the areas to which miners began to flock, and were used to enforce the authority of the early goldfields commissioners.
+When the Gold Rush began in Victoria in 1851, the Native Police Corps was the only organised government force in the areas to which miners began to flock, and so it was used to enforce the authority of the early goldfields commissioners.
 However, Dana antagonised the gold diggers at Ballarat in September 1851 with his rigorous attempt to collect the first licence fees.

-On 24 November 1852 Dana died of pneumonia, having suffered severe exposure while on a search for bushrangers, and the corps was disbanded early in 1853.
+On 24 November 1852, Dana died of pneumonia, having suffered severe exposure while on a search for bushrangers, and the corps was disbanded early in 1853.
 Dana was married and had four children.

-Dana Street in Ballarat is named after Henry Dana.
+Dana Street in Ballarat is named after him.